contao/docs/docs/manual/guides/local-installation/ddev.en.md

 ## Database Tools

-If you want to use a database client such as `Adminer` or `phpMyAdmin` for example,, you can install these as a [Addon](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/).
+If you want to use a database client such as `Adminer` or `phpMyAdmin` for example, you can install these as a [Addon](https://ddev.readthedocs.io/en/latest/users/extend/additional-services/).